 - One time per week

 - More than six times per day

-- Daily mean nutrient intakes were estimated with the use of standard portion size, and nutrient contents were estimated.
+- Daily mean nutrient intakes were estimated with the use of standard portion sizes, and nutrient contents were estimated.

 - Standardized mortality ratios (SMRs) of vegetarians and nonv-egetarians were calculated from incident deaths before age 90 by comparison with contemporary mortality data for England; the SMR is the ratio of the observed number of deaths to the number of deaths expected from the national rates, standardized for age and sex and expressed as a percentage

 - Cox regression was used to calculate death rate ratios (DRRs), comparing death rates among participants with known smoking habits and no prior disease (no previous diagnosis of MI, stroke or cancer) with age as the underlying time variable, stratified by method of recruitment and adjusted for sex and smoking

 - Participants were followed from the age in days at which they completed the dietary questionnaire to their age at exit, defined as the age of death, emigration, loss to follow-up, or end of follow-up, whichever came first

 - Statistical significance was set at the 5% level and 95% CIs were calculated for both the SMRs and DRRs.